TV's All-time Greatest Openings Friday Night ABC 1971-72

-Alas, Room 222 isn't available for streaming at this writing.
+Alas, Room 222 isn't available for streaming, no Netflix DVDs.
 You'll have to buy it.
 TV production aficionados will find it more than worth the investment.
 The first episode opens in startling fashion: a consecutive series of 20-30 second handheld tracking shots.
 This was definitely new!
 I'm not sure I've seen it since.

 We also see that the inside of the school isn't quite as idyllic as the outside: equipment wasn't always working, there were supply shortages, and some of the 3000 kids were goof-offs, and occasionally genuinely menacing.

 A STORY ABOUT THE STORIES